Retired Breeding Dogs

 • Another social, confident medium- to large-sized dog in the household.
 A confident household dog who is social with humans and other dogs to help the former breeding dog navigate and become accustomed to their new world.

-For evidence-based research that supports this RAGOM requirements, read Some Rescued Dogs Need a Role Model to Thrive.
+For evidence-based research that supports RAGOM requirements, read Some Rescued Dogs Need a Role Model to Thrive.

 9 years